anyscale/madewithml.github.io/docs/courses/mlops/infrastructure.md

 > Recommend content based on the real-time history that the users have generated.
 Note that the same model is used but the input data can change and grow.

-!!! note
 If we infinitely reduce how often we do batch processing, we’ll [effectively have](https://www.ververica.com/blog/batch-is-a-special-case-of-streaming){:target="_blank"} stream (real-time) processing since the features will always be up-to-date.

 ## Learning